(225 ILCS 60/49.5)

 written or oral opinions concerning diagnosis or treatment of a patient in

-Illinois by a person located outside the State of Illinois as a result of
+Illinois by a person in a different location than the patient as a result of

 transmission of individual patient data by telephonic, electronic, or other